sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/enable-cody-enterprise.md

     "provider": "openai",
-    "chatModel": "gpt-4", // Or any other model you would like to use "fastChatModel": "gpt-35-turbo", // Or any other model you would like to use "accessToken": "<key>"
+    "chatModel": "gpt-4", // Or any other model you would like to use "fastChatModel": "gpt-35-turbo", // Or any other model you would like to use "completionModel": "gpt-35-turbo", // Or any other model you would like to use "accessToken": "<key>"
   }
 }